Projected random forests and conformal prediction of circular data: Experiments with synthetic and real data

 \subsection{Synthetic data}

 The synthetic data generating process is the following.
-We simulate ten independent predictors $x_1,\dots x_{10}$ from a $U[-1,1]$ distribution.
-The response variable $y\in[0,2\pi)$ is drawn from a von Mises distribution with mean $2\tan^{-1}(x_1 - 2x_2 + x_1x_2 - 2x_3^2)+\pi$ and concentration parameter $\kappa>0$.
+We simulate ten independent predictors $x_1,\dots,x_{10}$ from a $U[-1,1]$ distribution.
+The response variable $y\in[0,2\pi)$ is drawn from a von Mises distribution with mean direction

+and concentration parameter $\kappa>0$.
 The predictors $x_4,\dots,x_{10}$ are introduced to create a degree of sparsity in the simulated dataset.

-We have training, calibration, and test samples with a size of 10,000.
+In this experiment, the training, calibration, and test samples each contain 10,000 observations.
 Figure \ref{fig:synthpolar} depicts the circular histogram for the response variable in the training sample, generated with concentration parameter $\kappa=5$.
 When using Algorithm \ref{algo:prf}, we enlarge the training sample by adding to it the calibration sample, since the algorithm does not need a separate calibration sample to produce the prediction sets.
 The corresponding prediction intervals for fifty test sample units, produced by the three different methods, using a miscoverage level $\alpha=0.1$, are shown in Figure \ref{fig:synthint}.
+In this figure we unfolded the prediction intervals to facilitate the arc length comparisons between the different models.
 For the whole test sample, Table \ref{tab:synth} gives the median and interquartile range of the arc lengths, and the empirical coverage for a batch of conformal prediction sets produced by the three different methods, for data generated with concentration parameters $\kappa\in\{1,2,5,10\}$, using a nominal miscoverage level $\alpha=0.1$.
 In all cases, Algorithm \ref{algo:prf} produces more efficient prediction intervals, with smaller median arc length.